fatmcgav/fatmcgav-netapp/docs/igroup_add_remove_initiator.md

     name: (Required) This parameter defines the name of the iGroup being used.

-    ensure: (Required) This parameter is required to call the create or destroy method.
+    ensure: (Required) This parameter is required to call the 'Create' or 'Destroy' method.
-                       Possible values: present/absent
-                       If the value of the ensure parameter is set to present, the module calls the create method.
+                       The possible values are: "present" and "absent" If the 'ensure' parameter is set to "present", the module calls the 'Create' method.
-                       If the value of the ensure parameter is set to absent, the modules calls the destroy method.
+                       If the 'ensure' parameter is set to "absent", the modules calls the 'Destroy' method.

-    initiator:(Required) This parameter defines the WWPN or Alias of Initiator.
+    initiator:(Required) This parameter defines the WWPN or Alias of the initiator.

+    force:(Optional) This parameter enables you to forcibly add the initiator.
-    force:(Optional) This parameter if set to "true" forcibly add the initiator, disabling mapping and type conflict checks with the high-availability partner.
-If not specified all conflict checks are performed.
+                     If the 'force' parameter is set to "true", it forcibly adds the initiator by disabling mapping and type conflict checks with the high-availability partner.
+					 If not, all the conflict checks are performed.

 # -------------------------------------------------------------------------
 # Parameter signature
 # -------------------------------------------------------------------------

-#Provide transport and igroup properties
+#Provide transport and iGroup properties

 define netapp::igroup_add_remove_initiator (
   $initiator,